linhhv-1996/NewUI/content/english/blog/how-a-productivity-saas-startup-generates-50k-monthly-revenue-with-slack-integration/index.md

 How a slack bot makes $50,000 every month?

-You're going to be learning about an amazing SaaS journey, including how they got their first customers, why they built this product, and how they're continuing to grow.
+You\'re going to be learning about an amazing SaaS journey, including how they got their first customers, why they built this product, and how they\'re continuing to grow.

 #### What is karma bot?